12 Tech Tools Kids Can’t Learn Without This Fall

 A mesh Wi-Fi system consists of a main router connected to your modem, and a series of satellite modules placed around your house to give full coverage.
 “Any laptop or Chromebook is only as good as the Wi-Fi that it’s running on,” says Phil Strazzulla, CEO and founder of Select Software Reviews.
 “A mesh Wi-Fi system will ensure that there is a strong Wi-Fi at the kitchen table or in their bedroom, wherever they want to set up for that day’s classwork.”
 Ask your student if they know what “Wi-Fi” stands for.

 Eliminating little noises can make a big difference when it comes to focusing on lessons, shares Yaniv Masjedi, CMO at Nextiva, who goes on to suggest that both students and teachers invest in noise-cancellation headphones.
 “Sometimes, the microphone can pick up any background and environmental noise, which can distract an ongoing teaching session and affect the absorption of knowledge.”
 Over-the-ear headphones, like these from Sony, are also more comfortable to wear for longer periods of time than earbuds, especially for little ears.
+These school supplies that are under $1 at Target will help to balance out your budget.

 While assignments will be mostly communicated by digital means (emails, Google Classroom, etc.), students, especially elementary-school-aged ones, will need to print out things like worksheets, maps, tests, and writing assignments to work off hard copies.
 You’ll want a good, reliable printer that ideally has scanning capabilities to get the student’s work back to their teachers as a clear, easy-to-read file (as opposed to taking a picture of it and texting with your phone.)
 Look for a printer like this one from Brother that is Wi-Fi enabled so that the student and anyone else in the house can print from any room without a cable connection.
 And check customer reviews to be sure the model doesn’t burn through ink cartridges, which can get expensive very quickly.
+While it’s not 3D, that’s definitely the wave of the future—check out these 20 coolest things ever printed with a 3D printer.

 A good mouse